AndreVianna/Watcher/README.md

-## WATCH (Workstation Automated Tracking Control Hub)
+## WATCHER (Workstation Analysis, Tracking, Certification, and Handling Executed Remotely)

 **Executive Summary:**
-WATCH is a comprehensive, centralized application designed to manage and monitor a network of workstations effectively.
+WATCHER is a comprehensive, centralized application designed to manage and monitor a workstations effectively.
 The system leverages advanced technology for real-time monitoring, remote control, and streamlined management of hardware and software resources.
-Intended to enhance productivity, security, and oversight, WATCH serves as a critical tool for modern IT infrastructure management.
+Intended to enhance productivity, security, and oversight, WATCHER serves as a critical tool for modern IT infrastructure management.

 **System Name:**
-- **WATCH** - Workstation Automated Tracking Control Hub
+- **W.A.T.C.H.E.R.** - Workstation Analysis, Tracking, Certification, and Handling Executed Remotely

 **System Intent:**
 - To provide a robust, centralized platform for the real-time monitoring and management of workstation networks.